Computational fluid dynamics

 Computational fluid dynamics (CFD) is a branch of fluid mechanics that uses numerical analysis and data structures to analyze and solve problems that involve fluid flows.
 Computers are used to perform the calculations required to simulate the free-stream flow of the fluid, and the interaction of the fluid (liquids and gases) with surfaces defined by boundary conditions.
 With high-speed supercomputers, better solutions can be achieved, and are often required to solve the largest and most complex problems.
 Ongoing research yields software that improves the accuracy and speed of complex simulation scenarios such as transonic or turbulent flows.
 Initial validation of such software is typically performed using experimental apparatus such as wind tunnels.
 In addition, previously performed analytical or empirical analysis of a particular problem can be used for comparison.
 A final validation is often performed using full-scale testing, such as flight tests.

-CFD is applied to a wide range of research and engineering problems in many fields of study and industries, including aerodynamics and aerospace analysis, hypersonics, weather simulation, natural science and environmental engineering, industrial system design and analysis, biological engineering, fluid flows and heat transfer, engine and combustion analysis, and visual effects for film and games.
+CFD is applied to a range of research and engineering problems in multiple fields of study and industries, including aerodynamics and aerospace analysis, hypersonics, weather simulation, natural science and environmental engineering, industrial system design and analysis, biological engineering, fluid flows and heat transfer, engine and combustion analysis, and visual effects for film and games.

 Background and history

-The fundamental basis of almost all CFD problems is the Navier–Stokes equations, which define many single-phase (gas or liquid, but not both) fluid flows.
+The fundamental basis of almost all CFD problems is the Navier–Stokes equations, which define a number of single-phase (gas or liquid, but not both) fluid flows.
 These equations can be simplified by removing terms describing viscous actions to yield the Euler equations.
 Further simplification, by removing terms describing vorticity yields the full potential equations.
 Finally, for small perturbations in subsonic and supersonic flows (not transonic or hypersonic) these equations can be linearized to yield the linearized potential equations.

 Historically, methods were first developed to solve the linearized potential equations.
 Two-dimensional (2D) methods, using conformal transformations of the flow about a cylinder to the flow about an airfoil were developed in the 1930s.

 One of the earliest type of calculations resembling modern CFD are those by Lewis Fry Richardson, in the sense that these calculations used finite differences and divided the physical space in cells.
 Although they failed dramatically, these calculations, together with Richardson's book Weather Prediction by Numerical Process, set the basis for modern CFD and numerical meteorology.
 In fact, early CFD calculations during the 1940s using ENIAC used methods close to those in Richardson's 1922 book.